MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 #### Methods

-The following classes are supported in a desktop app, except for the specified method(s).
+The following classes are supported in desktop apps, except for the specified method(s).

 |  Class  |  Unsupported methods |
 |---------|-------------------|